 - For Referring Providers and Staff

-In addition to the clarity of digital imaging, MultiCare uses software called computer aided detection or CAD.
-This software is like a second pair of specially trained eyes looking at the digital images.
-Once your breast images have been taken, CAD technology automatically reviews them and marks potential abnormalities for the radiologist to examine while reading your mammogram.
+In addition to digital mammography, MultiCare uses computer-aided detection or CAD software, which automatically reviews your images and marks potential abnormalities for the radiologist to examine while reading your mammogram.

-- Schedule your examination one week following your menstrual cycle.
+- Scheduling your examination one week following your menstrual cycle

-- Eliminate coffee, tea or caffeinated products five days prior to your exam.
+- Eliminating coffee, tea or caffeinated products five days prior to your exam

-- Take a non-aspirin pain reliever such as Tylenol (Acetaminophen), Motrin/Advil (Ibuprofen), or Aleve (Naproxen) one hour before your examination.
+- Taking a non-aspirin pain reliever such as Tylenol (Acetaminophen), Motrin/Advil (Ibuprofen), or Aleve (Naproxen) one hour before your examination

-- You have had previous mammograms at other locations
+- You’ve had previous mammograms at other locations

-- You are nursing or if you think you could be pregnant
+- You’re nursing or if you think you could be pregnant

 - You have breast implants, so that extra time may be allotted

-- You have had any recent breast surgeries or biopsies
+- You’ve had any recent breast surgeries or biopsies

-- You have or have had a personal history of breast cancer
+- You have a personal history of breast cancer

 Mammograms with breast implants

-With digital mammography, radiologists are seeing more details not seen before.
-It is not uncommon to get called back for an additional look.
-A vast majority of breast abnormalities are benign (not cancer).
+A board-certified radiologist will carefully examine your mammogram or additional studies, before forwarding his or her findings to your provider.
+You’ll be notified of your results by mail.
+With digital mammography, radiologists are seeing more details than ever before, so it’s not uncommon to get called back for an additional look.
+Rest assured, the vast majority of breast abnormalities are not cancerous.

-At the MultiCare Regional Cancer Center, we offer a Nurse Navigator program as a resource to help you navigate through the complexity of a breast cancer diagnosis.
-From treatment information to side effects, our Nurse Navigators work with you and the physicians managing your care every step of the way.
+If you are diagnosed with cancer, however, you can turn to the South Sound’s leading cancer program for treatment.
+At the MultiCare Regional Cancer Center, a Nurse Navigator will help guide you through the complexity of a breast cancer diagnosis.
+From treatment information to side effects, your Nurse Navigator will work with you and the team of physicians who manage your care—every step of the way.

 MultiCare Breast Health Achieves Seventh Straight Year of Perfect National Inspections